agvxov/cursed_c/README.md

 Why does it allow it?
 Good question.

-# h.h
+### h.h
-As you know, this project compiles under gcc, still catting out h.h should make you raise your eyebrow.
+As you know, this project compiles under gcc,
+Still, catting out h.h should make you raise your eyebrow.
 ```C
 #error
 ```